Max Hoffmann: Ninth Army and Ober Ost

 During the winter, the Russians finally armed their troops adequately.
 In the spring, masses of Russians attacked the Ober Ost entrenchments.
-The German, which held except for one segment that was vacated and then recaptured in April.
+The German line held, except for one segment that was vacated and then recaptured in April.
 To exploit the successful defence, Ober Ost pleaded for reinforcements to enable it to capture the fortress of Riga and to roll up the Russian armies in the north, but the Supreme Commander focused on his fruitless attacks on Verdun.
 On 4 June the Russians attacked the Austro-Hungarian lines in the south.
 In a few days, the defenders lost 200,000 prisoners, and the Russians penetrated through their fortifications.
 Ober Ost sent reinforcements south and more had to come from the west.
 To Hoffmann, the Austrian front was "like a mouth full of sensitive teeth".
 At last, in July, Hindenburg's command was extended further south, including many of the Austro-Hungarians on the front.
 Therefore, they moved their headquarters south to Brest-Litovsk.
 When the Russians also renewed their attacks in the north, the German reserves in the east were a single cavalry brigade.
 In addition to plugging holes along their long front, the staff was busy organizing training for the Austro-Hungarians whom they now commanded and the Russians were still pushing back.

 Chief of the staff in east

 The crisis worsened when Romania entered the war on the side of the Entente.
 Hindenburg and Ludendorff became the Supreme Commanders.
 Field Marshal Prince Leopold of Bavaria, whom Hoffmann regarded as "a clever soldier and a distinguished superior officer", took command of three army groups that included both German and Austro-Hungarian troops and Hoffmann was elated to become his chief of staff with promotion to major general: "I shall actually become an Excellenz!".
 He was supported by a highly-competent staff.
 Eventually, they commanded all of the forces of the Central Powers on the Eastern Front: German, Austro-Hungarian, Ottoman, and Bulgarian.
 Since he was no longer able to visit the front in person, he was assigned a General Staff officer, Major Wachenfeld, for this purpose.
 The Russians shifted their attacks to the south to support Romania but were beaten decisively by an army with troops from all of the Central Powers.

 That autumn, Franz Joseph I of Austria died.
 His successor, Charles I, who had been a cavalry officer, appointed himself commander-in-chief and replaced their able chief of staff with "a more conciliatory personage".

 Hoffmann had a two-hour conversation in which the young emperor "gave his opinion on military matters by which he displayed his great want of understanding in all he said".

-Hoffmann corresponded and met with political leaders like Wolfgang Kapp, a founder of the right-wing Fatherland Party and after the war led a failed putsch overturn the Weimar Republic.
+Hoffmann corresponded and met with political leaders like Wolfgang Kapp, a founder of the right-wing Fatherland Party who after the war led a failed putsch to overturn the Weimar Republic.